ELM327’s and derivatives are the devices of choice if you want cheap, run off the mill hardware that works without any DIY.

 They can be obtained for about 12 euro’s.
 It is somewhat slow, though we’ve been able to get more out of it than we ever expected.

 - The ELM is designed for OBD-II, diagnostics with a focus on emissions.
-The Zoe and Fluence ZE use quite different message types that need some tweaking.
+Zoe uses quite different message types that need some tweaking.
 This makes it prone to firmware versions.

 Due to a recent cost reduction (and feature reduction) many of the cheap ELM327 OBD-II Bluetooth adapters from Asia no longer work with the Leaf and report themselves to be version 2.1.
 The only one currently recommended is the Bluetooth Konnwei KW902 which still supports all the needed ELM commands to communicate with the Leaf.

 - The Maxiscan KW902 and the OBDII 2 KW902 Scan Auto Scanner look the same, are probably identical inside and also work.

 - Note that they are sold with Bluetooth or Wifi connectivity.
 The current Android application only supports Bluetooth.
 The iOS version only supports WiFi.

 - We have also reports that a OBDLink LX modules work, at least the modules reporting V1.3.
 They look exactly like a Konnwei / Maxiscan.
 These will be usable starting CanZE version 1.9.
 The ones we’ve seen are a lot more expensive than the Konnwei’s though.